Action and Activism

 10:00 - 11:00 am: Action and Activism

-Dr Nick Campion, Director of the Sophia Centre, introduces Harmony and the day.
+Dr Jane Davidson, Pro Vice-Chancellor for Engagement & Sustainability, and Dr Nick Campion, Director of the Sophia Centre, introduce Harmony and the day.

 11:00 - 12:00 am: Local Action

 A panel chaired by Dr Jane Davidson, Pro Vice-Chancellor for External Engagement and Sustainability, University of Wales Trinity Saint David.
 On the panel we will have Patrick Holden, Chief Executive of the Sustainable Food Trust, Angie Polkey a founder member of the Lampeter Permaculture Group and Tom Yearly, Head of Sustainability Delivery, University of Wales Trinity Saint David.